kaaarolin/Terraform-Azure-Portfolio/README.md

 # Terraform Azure Portfolio

-Terraform configuration for deploying my portfolio web app on Azure using Docker and nginx image.
+Terraform configuration for deploying my portfolio web app on Azure using Docker and nginx, with Application Insights for client-side monitoring and Azure Monitor alerts.

 ## Project Setup